vibe/aws-esm-modules-layer-support/README.md

 - Using a bundler
 - Include node_modules directly in the deployment package

-Both of these alternatives resolve around NOT using layers, however that introductions the limitions layers are used for.
+Both of these alternatives resolve around NOT using layers, however that introduces the limitions layers are used for.
 - Lack of sharability
 - Deployment package limition
 - Console "file is to big to edit" errors